JonathanStaib/reading-notes-401/prepWork/theCommandLine.md

 ## File Manipulation

-- Devlop the habit of organizing your files or it can become very difficult to find your way around.
+- Develop the habit of organizing your files or it can become very difficult to find your way around.
 - `-p` in mkdir is a way to create parent directories, awesome.
 - `rmdir` to remove a directory
 - `touch` to make a blank file